Stichting-CROW/ontology-alignment/docs/whitepaper/pages/3-how.md

 Let's start with the first wish for an [=alignment=] on the [=informal semantics=] ([=terminological level=]).
 First we have to look at the two [=ontologies=] and see what is there.

 Below is the IMBOR vocabulary [=ontology=].
-This contains one entity (`imbor-term:10f4ea25-70d7-4e3a-9a05-d7be8dfb0e36`), being the the identifier for "Sluis" (English: "Sluice" of "Lock").
+This contains one entity (`imbor-term:10f4ea25-70d7-4e3a-9a05-d7be8dfb0e36`), being the the identifier for "Sluis" (English: "Sluice" or "Lock").

 ```turtle
 imbor-term: